 A year and a half later, Zach and I are both still vegan.
 I got a vegan bumper sticker for my car.
 I’m considering a tattoo because why not?
-This is the first thing I’ve been passionate and knowledgable about.
+This is the first thing I’ve been passionate and knowledgeable about.
 We’re both healthy; Zach actually had some health problems that were present before going vegan but he thinks veganism may have helped with his symptoms.
 We have figured out how veganism is more than what you eat, but choosing cruelty-free products and avoiding products like leather and down.
-It still feels like a fun scavenger hunt–and we’re winning.
+It still feels like a semi-gruesome scavenger hunt–find the animal parts!–but we’re winning.

 Veganism is hard